Great leaders are rare.

 Leadership skills testing is ideal for this for various reasons.
 Not only do skills tests help you reduce your time-to-hire, but leadership tests also will:

 - Help you hire the most qualified leaders.
-Leadership tests will show you which candidates have the right aptitudes for the role – as opposed to those who can only claim they have certain skills.
+Leadership tests will show you which candidates have the vital management skills and right aptitudes for the role – as opposed to those who can only claim they have certain skills.

 - Help you avoid hiring biases.
 Leadership tests will give you facts and results which you can use to base your hiring decisions on, instead of your personal opinion of a particular leader candidate.